textpattern/textpattern.github.io/brand/editorial-guide.md

 The Textpattern project uses two notable references for guiding how project content is styled:

-* *Oxford Style Manual* (*OSM*) for structure, style, and punctuation (also available as *New Hart’s Rules*)
+* *Oxford Style Manual* (*OSM*) for structure, style, and punctuation (also available as *New Hart's Rules*)
 * *Oxford English Dictionary* (*OED*) for spelling (any abridged version will do).

 Therefore current guidelines only attempt to detail conventions that:

 1. address the most common situations that trip up authors
-2. are overridden by Textpattern’s own rules for handling a situation if different from the baseline references.
+2. are overridden by Textpattern's own rules for handling a situation if different from the baseline references.

 **You are not expected to own the Oxford references in order to contribute to Textpattern content**.
 Rather, [pose questions](https://github.com/textpattern/textpattern.github.io/issues/17) you have about style conventions, and they will be answered here with new guidelines.
 In this way we develop guidelines together that are catered to collaborator needs, rather than start with a big, bloated mess that is hard to write, wade through, and maintain.

 ## Author perspective

 Author perspective refers to what point of view is used when writing for the reader thus what pronouns to use in writing.

 <div class="tabular-data" tabindex="0" aria-labelledby="tablen-caption" itemscope itemtype="https://schema.org/Table">
 <table>